-Who will be responsible for my child’s injury on a playground or park?
+Who is responsible for my child’s injury on a playground or park in a playground accident?

-At times, negligence will be glaringly obvious- a nail sticking out of a see-saw is obviously dangerous, and if a child is injured, than you have the right to claim for personal injury compensation.
+At times, negligence will be glaringly obvious- a nail sticking out of a see-saw is obviously dangerous, and if a child is injured in a playground accident, than you have the right to claim for personal injury compensation.
 But who would be liable, and who would MG Legal’s personal injury specialists pursue on your behalf?
 If you or your children have been injured on a playground or park, then a claim for compensation would usually be brought against the local council, as they have a duty to erect, maintain, inspect and repair the parks and playgrounds within the area.

 Sometimes our personal injury solicitors have found that it was the local village residents association who are responsible for neglecting to have parks and playground equipment maintained and repaired, and so our team have successfully pursued the local residents’ association instead.
 Councils and local authorities are duty bound to have a policy of public liability insurance in place, compensating those who have been injured on playgrounds and parks, as a result of the council’s or local authorities’ negligence.

 With playground equipment being used so regularly, and having to safely support the weight of the children using the playground, it is important that the equipment is regularly maintained and kept in good working condition.
 This includes regular safety checks of the equipment, and ensuring the proper maintenance and fixing of any defective equipment.

 If it is not possible for the equipment to be fixed straight away, then the faulty equipment should be taped off, or cordoned off by fencing, and it should be made clear to children and parents that they cannot use the equipment.

 If this does not happen, and you or your child have been injured due to faulty or defective equipment, then you could make a no win no fee playground accident claim with our solicitors.